-This document details recommended usage of the Microchip 23X256 and 23X640 serial SRAM devices (please refer to AN1484 for the 23X512 and 23X1024 devices).
+INTRODUCTION

 Many embedded systems require some amount of volatile storage for temporary data.
-This is increasingly true with internet enabled devices.
+This is increasingly true when enabling the "Internet of things".
 Because of their small footprint, low I/O pin requirement, low-power consumption and low cost, serial SRAMs are a popular choice for volatile storage.
-Microchip Technology has addressed this need by offering a line of serial SRAMs using the industry standard SPI communication.
+Microchip Technology has addressed this need by offering a line of serial SRAMs using the industry standard SPI-based communication.
 Serial SRAM devices are available in a number of density offerings, operational voltage ranges and packaging options.
 The serial SRAM products offer an alternative to the traditional parallel architecture that saves both board area and also I/O count on the MCU.

 In order to achieve a highly robust application when utilizing serial SRAMs, the designer must consider more than just the data sheet specifications.
 There are a number of conditions which could potentially result in non-standard operation.
 The most important of them are discussed in this application note.
+This application note is written for the 23XX512/ 23XX1024 family of devices.
+For the 23XX256/ 23XX640 please refer to AN1245.

-This application note provides assistance and guidance with the use of Microchip SPI serial SRAMs.
-These recommendations are not meant as requirements; however, their adoption will lead to a more robust overall design.
+This application note provides assistance and guidance with the use of Microchip advanced serial SRAMs.
+These recommendations are not meant as requirements, however, their adoption will lead to a more robust overall design.
+This document should be used along with the device data sheet.
 The following topics are discussed:

-- · Input Considerations
+- Input Considerations

-- · Power Supply
+- Power Supply

+- SPI/SDI and SQI High-Speed Serial Connections

-- · STATUS Register
+- MODE Register

+- HOLD Operation

 - · Operating Modes

+- VBAT Operation

+Not all of Microchip SRAM devices support all available features.
+The features supported by each device are summarized in the table below: